HanWenfang/syncless/branches/with_ptsevent/README.txt

   using cooperative multitasking provided by Stackless Python (without the need for callbacks, threads, subprocesses or locking)
-* non-intruisive I/O multiplexing, easy to integrate with existing code (with a non-blocking, monkey-patchable, almost faithful reimplementation of the socket.socket classes and time.sleep)
+* non-intruisive I/O multiplexing, easy to integrate with existing code because locking is not needed and it's monkey-patchable
+* monkey-patchable, almost faithful non-blocking reimplementation of socket.socket, socket.gethostbyname (etc.), ssl.SSLSocket, time.sleep
+  and select.select
+* non-blocking support added by monkey-patching to built-in urllib, urllib2, smtplib, ftplib, imaplib, poplib etc. modules
+* special monkey-patching for pure Python MySQL client libraries mysql.connector and pymysql
+* special monkey-patching for the Tornado web server (slow)
 * compatible timeout handling on individual socket operations
-* I/O event detection using libevent, which can use epoll(7) or kqueue (if available)
+* I/O event detection using libevent, which can use Linux epoll(7) or BSD kqueue (if available)
-* built-in WSGI server, but can use CherryPy's WSGI server as well
+* built-in (non-blocking) WSGI server, but can use CherryPy's WSGI server as well in non-blocking mode
 * non-blocking DNS resolver using evdns
-* TODO(pts): Remimplement this
-  non-blocking stdin/stdout support (can be useful for implementing an interactive server console)
+* non-blocking stdin/stdout support (can be useful for implementing an interactive server console)
-* fast (comparable and sometimes faster than Concurrency, eventlet, node.js and eventlet), see benchmark/README.txt
+* built-in WSGI server capable of running not only WSGI applications, but BaseHTTPRequestHandler + BaseHTTPServer applications, CherryPy applications, web.py applications, and Google webapp applications (not supporting most other Google AppEngine technologies) as well

 Requirements
 ~~~~~~~~~~~~